 Zoom says that if you are having a public meeting, the host should make sure they are the only one who can share their screen2.
 Otherwise, have a private meeting that requires a password to enter.
 Similar practices should be observed for other video conferencing platforms.
 Be sure you can control the meeting or that only trusted people have access.

 The coronavirus has hit the economy incredibly hard, and a record number of people have lost their jobs.
-While most will understand why such a difficult decision had to be made, there is still the chance that an employee upset about the loss of their job or hours or a reduction in compensation may look to wreak havoc.
+While some may understand such difficult decisions, there is always the chance that an employee upset about the loss of their job or hours or a reduction in compensation may look to wreak havoc.

 "Organizations can reduce the risks by removing over-privileged users, such as local administrators or power users on systems, before they get moved to unsecure home networks, thus reducing the risk of those privileged accounts getting compromised," says Joseph Carson, Chief Security Scientist and Advisory Chief Information Security Officer at Thycotic in a Security Magazine article3.
 "Using the principle of least privileged will allow employees to continue doing their job staying productive while reducing the risks of abusing privileges."